Shiplap and Shells

 I love the color of these coneflowers as they compliment the yellow black-eyed Susans and red dahlias.

-Here’s a sunflower that actually survived the season.
+Here’s a sunflower that survived the season.

-Having a cottage and cut flower garden with a view of the Puget Sound is such a summer treat,
+Having a cottage and cut flower garden with a view of Puget Sound is such a summer treat,

 Daisies were transplanted to the patio garden this spring and gladiolas from Longfield Gardens brighten up this garden space.